-Most children and young people with special educational needs (SEN) can meet their needs within an education setting’s own resources with support from commissioned services.
+Most children and young people with special educational needs (SEN) can have their needs met within an education setting's own resources with support from commissioned services.

 SEND support is the extra help offered to a child or young person to enable them to learn and make progress in their learning, alongside other children of the same age.
 Any provision or support should be provided in line with the needs of the child or young person and is not dependent on any formal diagnosis.